 Big firms offer a variety of specialties in a framework of general commercial law.
 You have the option of a practice that might include employment law, general corporate law, litigation, employee benefits, tax or real estate, just to name a few.
 You are typically hired into one practice area upon graduation.
-Big firms have "big" clients and "big" cases and deals.
-Often the work is cutting edge for well-known business or individuals.
-Associates may be considered for some type of partnership after 7-9 years of practice.
-You will work hard and typically the hours are long and unpredictable.
+Big firms have “big” clients and “big” cases and deals.
+Often the work is cutting edge for high-profile business or individuals.
+Associates may be considered for some type of partnership after 8-10 years of practice.
+You will work hard; typically the hours are long and unpredictable.

 - Formalized training programs

-- The ability to specialize in complex legal issues
+- Ability to specialize in complex legal issues

 - Good resources